Quick Exit (or press ESC)

 Offers highly effective protection against pregnancy.

-A small plastic T-shaped device that continuously releases a small amount of the hormone progestogen, which interferes with implantation and thickens cervical mucus to act as a barrier to sperm.
-It requires a simple procedure, carried out by a doctor or nurse, to insert it into the uterus (womb).
+A small plastic T-shaped device that continuously releases a small amount of the hormone progestogen, which thickens cervical mucus to act as a barrier to sperm and interferes with implantation.
+A Healthcare Professional inserts it into the uterus (womb).
 Once fitted you don’t have to think about contraception and it does not interfere with sex.
-Periods may become light or stop altogether, but you may experience unpredictable bleeding in the first few months of use.
-It lasts for up to 6 years but can be removed at any time by a doctor or nurse and normal fertility will return.
+Periods may become lighter, but you may experience unpredictable bleeding in the first few months of use.
+It lasts for up to 3 years but can be removed at any time by a Healthcare Professional and normal fertility will return.

 Offers highly effective protection against pregnancy.